APPLICATION

 Dosage

-The dosage of the powder must follow consistently the flow of product which is often varying
+The powder dosage must consistently follow the flow of the product, which is often varying.